 As a current resident with a submission of a May Intersession License Agreement and confirmed space, you may stay in your current assignment through 2 p.m. on Saturday, June 8, 2019.
 Although you are being allowed to stay in your spring assignment for the May Intersession period, we will need you to officially check out of your spring assignment and check in to your summer assignment.
 You will need to come to the Office of Housing and Residence Life on Monday, May 20, 2019, no later than Thursday, May 23, 2019 to sign a new ACR, verify keys, sign your 2018-2019 Key Card, and sign your May Intersession Key Card.

 WHEN IS THE LAST DAY OF THE MEAL PLAN?

 The Dining Commons will close for the summer and will not reopen until fall semester.
-Last meal to be served will be dinner on Friday, May 18.
+Last meal to be served will be brunch on Saturday, May 18, 2019.

-Housing staff will inspect all rooms and the apartment after the last resident moves out.
-A comparison of the condition of the apartment at Move-Out against the notations made on the Apartment Condition Report (ACR) at Move-In are used to determine damages.
+Housing staff will inspect all rooms/apartments after the last resident moves out.
+A comparison of the condition of the apartment at move out against the notations made on the Apartment Condition Report (ACR) at move in are used to determine damages.

 HOW DO I PAY FOR CLEANING/DAMAGE CHARGES?

 All cleaning/damage charges will be posted to your GET account by June and must be paid promptly.
 Your $100 security deposit will be applied to any cleaning/damage charges and you are responsible to pay any difference by the deadline on your GET.
 Please remember that any past due charges will result in a University hold on your records.

 If you have not been charged for cleaning/damages and do not have an outstanding balance, you $100 security deposit will be mailed to the address you have listed on GET approximately 4 weeks from the move out date.
 If you signed up for direct deposit, your refund will be by direct deposit instead of a check in the mail.